Swirrl/cubiql/doc/table2qb-cubiql.md

 If default configuration does not match your data, then use another configuration file:

-`java -jar graphql-qb-0.4.0-standalone.jar --port 8085 --endpoint http://myendpoint.com/ --configuration myconfig.edn`
+`java -jar cubiql-standalone.jar --port 8085 --endpoint http://myendpoint.com/ --configuration myconfig.edn`

 Configuration parameters: